Skip to Content

 This is probably one of the biggest disadvantages of having a job in high school.
 Your teenager will learn that by saying “yes” to a job, they are actually saying “no” to other things.
 They’re prioritizing work.

 Does that mean they’ll never see friends or socialize?
 Absolutely not.
-Though it could depend on how flexible their boss and schedules are.
+However, it could depend on how flexible their boss and schedules are.

 Many teen bosses are willing to work around schedules, as they know that social events, sports, and after-school academic activities are an important part of a teenager’s life.

-But it could also mean being willing to commit during other times so that other teens that work at the same job can enjoy these things, too.
+But it could also mean being willing to commit during other times so that other teens who work at the same job can enjoy these things, too.

 It should also be noted that many teen jobs are busiest during the weekends, such as restaurants, movie theaters, etc. This can be in direct conflict with a teen’s social life, and they’ll have to learn how to manage this.